angelaliudr/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-### First find the number of rows with NA or missing values
+### First find the number of rows with NA or missing values.

 ```r
 num_rows_NA <- sum(is.na(data$steps))